Actcheng/100-days-of-code/log.md

 **Freecodecamp challenges completed:** 767 / 1409

+### Day 081: March 26, 2019

+**Today's Progress:** Working on issue tracker: completed post, delete and put.

+**Thoughts:** Got stuck because of not understanding Mongo:

+1. Finding by ID - ObjectId(id) should be used instead of id
+1. The syntax of Mongodb and Mongo shell are different???
+1. The returned object of .find() is a mess.
+Use .find().toArray() instead

 ### Day 080: March 25, 2019

 **Today's Progress:** Completed on Metric-Imperial Converter.
 Created the tests and got all passed.